dlsc-software-consulting-gmbh/WorkbenchFX/README.md

 ## Dialog
 A demo of the dialogs can be found in the `DialogTestModule` of the [Custom Demo](#demos)

-### Predefined Dialogs
+### Predefined Dialog Types
-`WorkbenchFX` comes with a lot of predefined dialogs.
+WorkbenchFX comes with a lot of predefined dialog types.
 Using them is as simple as calling `(Workbench).show...Dialog()` with the desired dialog type.
-Every dialog type returns after clicking on a `Button` the corresponding `ButtonType` as a result.
+After clicking on one of the `Button`s of a dialog, the corresponding `ButtonType` is returned as the result of the dialog.
 Therefore it is required to define a `Consumer<ButtonType>` for every dialog to validate the answer.
 A few examples on how to use them are listed below: